thomasbarendse/TransferLearningForArtClassification/README.md

 # TransferLearningForArtClassification
 Reproduction of the paper by Sabatelli et al on transfer learning for art classification

 The iPython notebook walks you through the transfer learning procedure.
+Open in Google Colab to run.

 The two .py files are used to structure the Rijksmuseum dataset according to its metadata.
 The structured datasets can also be found on Kaggle: